 Look the part

-The volume of competition I was up against became real when an Alberta employee brought me to the back to show me the number of samples the store received every day from small business owners like me.
-Some were beautiful, professionally-packaged lotions, lip balms, and other natural body care products with special symbols and certifications on the labels—yet none had won a spot on the co-op’s shelves.
+The volume of competition I was up against became real when an Alberta Street Co-op employee brought me to the back to show me the number of samples the store received every day from small business owners like me.
+Some were beautiful, professionally packaged lotions, lip balms, and other natural body care products with special symbols and certifications on the labels—yet none had won a spot on the co-op’s shelves.
 My competitive spirit grew even more fierce.
 How could I make sure my deodorant would stand out above the rest?

 I began planning a rebrand of Schmidt’s, with new packaging and new scents.